patrick-paul/P-Sort-Algorithm/README.md

 # P-Sort-Algorithm
 Brief intro Of The Algo

 P-Sort Algorithm is an inefficient sorting algorithm derived from the idea of Binary Search Technique...
-It's works very fine and I welcome any one to have a code review on it!
+It's works very fine and I welcome Any One For Code Review on it!

 Detailed Intro Of The Algo